Shangjie-Guo/Varitional-Quantum-Gate-Optimization/README.md

-# Quantum-Self-Improvement
+# Improved Variational Quantum Gate Optimization
-Quantum Self-Improvement Algorithm source code for QHack Open Hackathon 2021
+Improved Variational Quantum Gate Optimization Algorithm source code for QHack Open Hackathon 2021

 In this repo, we implement the Variational Quantum Gate Optimization (VQGO) algorithm described in [[1]](#1).
 In addition, we improved VQGO and make it implmentable to a noisy quantum computer (NQC).